Thomas-Redding/c-game/README.md

 ## Overview of Code

 The principle insight here is that singleplayer games are just special cases of multiplayer games, so the framework treats the game as always being multiplayer.
-Therefore, there are two important threads, the client's and the server's.
+This gives us a very significant advantage: you can write code once and it works for both singleplayer and multiplayer, and both server and client side.

 We start in main(), which starts three threads:
 1. the main thread itself, which simply runs the client's side